weberLyu/weberLyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 👋 Hi, everyone!
 I am currently pursuing my master's degree at Harbin Institute of Technology, shenzhen.
 I have been under supervision of [Prof.Liqiang Nie](https://scholar.google.com/citations?hl=en&user=yywVMhUAAAAJ).
 I am interested in VLM and GUI-agent.
 More specifically, my research focuses on improving the **efficiency** of MLLMs, as well as exploring **search and recommendation tasks** within MLLMs.

-At the same time, I’ve also developed a strong interest in running.
+At the same time, I’m also interesting in running and other sports.
 I completed a **full marathon** (42.195 km) in Shijiazhuang, China(2024.03).

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 Two paper have been accepted by ACM MM 2025!